apache/spark/docs/ml-features.md

 `StringIndexer` encodes a string column of labels to a column of label indices.
 The indices are in `[0, numLabels)`, ordered by label frequencies.
 So the most frequent label gets index `0`.
 If the input column is numeric, we cast it to string and index the string values.
+When following pipeline components such as `Estimator` or `Transformer` use this string indexed label, you must set input column of the component to this string indexed column name.
+(In many cases, you can set with `setInputCol`.)

 **Examples**